dpnpinto/PintoRpi/README.md

 ## 50 Buck's full Arch Linux Computer on a Pi
 * Install Arch Linux in a Rapberryp Pi Zero 2W

-It is a very nice platform to understand Linux and a good distribution like Arch Linux.
+This $50 beast is the ultimate playground for mastering Linux.
+Installing a legendary distro like Arch Linux on it is basically the digital version of a black belt initiation.
-If it can run in a Pi zero 2 it just can run in everything. ;)
+Think about it: if you can get it purring on a Pi Zero 2, you can pretty much run it on a smart toaster or a vintage calculator.
+If it has a heartbeat, it can run Arch! ;)

 | Item               | Value Euros   |  Buy on Amazon          |
 | ------------------ | ------------- | ----------------------- |